palewire/first-web-scraper/docs/python.md

 "d"
 ```

-So if you want ever item in a list besides the last, you would do:
+So if you want every item in a list besides the last, you would do:

 ```python
 my_list[-1]